SPONSORING AND PARTNERSHIPS

 ENGIE OPEN tournaments helping associations that the Group supports

-ENGIE invites children from the Fête le Mur charity to all of the tournaments it sponsors (if they are relatively close to one of the charity's centres).
-Some of them get to work at the tournaments as ball boys or even referees, and they have access to facilities where they can play tennis and watch matches.
+The ENGIE Foundation supports Fête le Mur association.
+Set up by Yannick Noah in 1996 so that young people from poor neighbourhoods can flourish by playing tennis.
+They are coached by professionals and qualified tennis coaches.
+ENGIE invites children from the Fête le Mur charity to the tournaments it sponsors (if they are relatively close to one of the charity's centres).
+Some of them get to work at the tournaments as ball boys or even referees.
+They have access to facilities where they can play tennis and watch matches.

 associations_-Fete_le_Mur